purnchand/Diabetes-Prediction-System/README.md

 # Diabetes-Prediction-System

-This is a Machine Learning Project
+This is a Prediction Project Using Machine Learning & Python